jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Desserts/Torrone (Nougat de Montélimar (honey based)).md

 - **Add the inclusions** at this stage:
     - Stir it in **by hand or on low speed** until fully incorporated.
     - This gives flavor and slight chewiness without deflating the nougat.
-- Dust the whatever mold you're using (better not be tall) with the powdered sugar-cornstarch mix **very generously**.
-- Spread the nougat evenly and leave to cool, having spread it with a layer of powdered sugar-cornstarch mix again.
+- Spread the nougat evenly and leave to cool.
+- EITHER spread it with a layer of powdered sugar-cornstarch mix again OR top with the second wafer paper glossy side up, even out with a rolling pin.
+- Leave for ~3h to cool down.
 - Run an offset-spatula around the nougat to unmold.
 Cut and enjoy.

 ---